 The firm, its partners and staff remain alert to the possibility that any of these threats may occur in connection with non-audit/additional services.
-However, the threats most commonly associated with non-audit/additional services are self-interest threat, self-review threat, management threat and advocacy threat (see paragraph 1.29 of Part B of this Ethical Standard).
+However, the threats most commonly associated with non-audit/additional services are self-interest threat, self-review threat, management threat and advocacy threat (see paragraph 1.29 of this Ethical Standard).